 - Failing to yield

 - Unsafe lane changes

 - Inexperienced driving

 Do not risk jeopardizing your right to recover compensation.
-Act quickly and get in touch with a car accident lawyer at Friedman & Simon, L.L.P.
+Act quickly to get in touch with a car accident lawyer at Friedman & Simon L.L.P.
 We will determine how long you have to file a lawsuit and begin the process in time to protect your right to compensation.

-Call Friedman & Simon L.L.P. at 516-932-0400 to discuss your car accident case.
-We can assist you in English, Spanish, Kannada, Greek, Tamil, and Bengali.
+Call us at (516) 932-0400 to discuss your car accident case.
+We are able to assist you in English, Spanish, Kannada, Greek, Tamil, and Bengali.